-The setting is the segregated black U.S. Army base of Fort Neal, Louisiana in 1944.
-Sergeant Vernon Waters has been murdered by an unknown shooter.
-Captain Richard Davenport is sent in to investigate the killing.
+The setting is the segregated black U.S. Army base of Fort Neal, Louisiana in 1944, during World War II.
+Sergeant Vernon Waters (Caesar) has been murdered by an unknown shooter.
+Captain Richard Davenport (Rollins) is sent in from the JAG Corps to investigate the killing.
 At first, the Klan or racist white soldiers are suspected of the crime.
 Through his investigation, Davenport discovers the truth that racism indeed played a part, but not in the way he was expecting...

 - Arc Words: Sgt.
 Waters' last words, "They still hate you!"

 - Asshole Victim: Sgt.
 Waters' actions led to C.J.'s suicide.

 - Berserk Button: Sgt.
 Waters hates "geechies".

 - Bring It: "You wanna hit ole Sgt.
 Waters?"

 - Boomerang Bigot: Deconstructed with Sgt.
 Waters.
 He spent his life emulating the racist whites around him.
 He realizes the futility of it just as he's about to be killed.

 - Butt-Monkey: Wilkie is first seen being ridiculed (not maliciously) by the other men.
 Later his role is more dramatic when he was dragged into framing C.J. by Waters.